Why Getting Something New Might Make You Sad

 In an analysis of the Diderot Effect posted on the Bigthink.com website, writer Scotty Hendricks warns that, in Diderot's case, the compulsion led to "a vicious cycle of consumption"; therefore all of us "need to be wary of where one out of place purchase can lead."
 His antidote seems to emphasize "avoiding the temptation to shop" altogether—but that's pretty drastic.
 After all, don't we need to replace stuff that actually wears out?

 So, is there anything we can do to protect ourselves against this "pernicious consumption trap"?
 Various researchers and writers (including some of those cited above) have suggested an array of defensive strategies.
 Here's how some of the most promising basically boil down.

-• Avoid being manipulated by ads promoting newer products and disparaging older things like what you might have.
-Likewise, don't let yourself be drawn into envy of what someone else has, when your own product is still very useful and pleasing to you.
+- Avoid being manipulated by ads promoting newer products and disparaging older things like what you might have.
+Likewise, don't let yourself be drawn into the envy of what someone else has, when your own product is still very useful and pleasing to you.